jjkjiang/jobnotif/README.md

 -Find a better alternative to doing if statements for the factory

 -Create implementation that can integrate easily with amazon s3 and lambda

+-Test on some other jobs.lever.co pages before renaming from twitch to lever parser